 I am an evolutionary biologist and ecologist working at the French Institute for Agricultural Research (INRA).
 My lab is located at the Sophia-Antipolis research station (the Sophia Agrobiotech Institute), next to the cities of Antibes, Cannes and Nice (map).

 I also study, and test theory on, real-life ecological systems, mostly insects in agricultural ecosystems.
-During my PhD, for instance, I studied the European Corn Borer (ECB), a phytophagous moth and a major pest of maize crops worlwide:
+Since my PhD I have studied aspects of host adaptation and species divergence in the European Corn Borer (ECB), a phytophagous moth and a major pest of maize crops worlwide.